hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

   bytes source_roster_hash = 2;

   /**
-   * The target roster hash is the hash of the roster that the TssVote is for.
+   * A hash of the roster that this TssVote is for.
    */
   bytes target_roster_hash = 3;